catseye/The-Dossier/article/Role-Playing Games of Note.md

 You know those "tactics" games?
 This is an early example of a "tactics" game.

-It was written in [BASIC][], and from what I understand, the full rules were spelled out in the manual (so if you really wanted to, you could probably play it by hand, on paper.)
+It was written in BASIC, and from what I understand, the full rules were spelled out in the manual — so if you really wanted to, you could (with some effort) play it with paper and pencil.
 But finding a scan of the manual to confirm that would be lovely.

 ### Wonder Boy in Monster Land